Skip to main content

 Structured progress visibility.

-Participants know where they stand in the cycle at all times.
+Members know where they stand in the cycle at all times.
 Transparency into the schedule reduces anxiety and increases follow-through.

 Defined communication cadence.